-Upcycle a dingy white t-shirt into a cloth grocery bag that will turn heads
+Upcycle a t-shirt into a bag

 – no sewing skills required

 I keep forgetting to take reusable grocery bags to the store.
-The store cloth bags are a poly material that collects dust and lint, and doesn’t wash easily.
+The store cloth bags are a poly material that collects dust and lint and doesn’t wash easily.
 The cloth bags that I’ve bought are heavy and cumbersome, and not very pretty.
 And they take ages to dry between washings.
 You knew that we are supposed to wash our bags between trips to the grocery store?
 If you read my post about DIY antibacterial hand wipes, you’ll understand why.
 Even putting bananas in the bottom of a shopping cart could mess up the cleanliness of your market bags and the hygiene of your food.

 On the other hand, I have a stash of white undershirts, the ones with sleeves, that are past their prime.
 The neckline is worn but the fabric is still serviceable.

 T-shirt material makes the ideal grocery bag because it’s stretchy – allowing for lots of groceries to be packed in.
-It’s light weight and breathable.
+It’s lightweight and breathable.
 It washes in a regular washer load.
 It dries quickly on the line.
 And it’s practically free.

-What you’ll need for this transformation:
+What you’ll need for your T-Shirt transformation:

 A used white t-shirt or as many as you want to transform

-Natural dye plants like walnut hulls, flower heads (yarrow, golden rod, mullein, marguerite, chamomile, for instance), bedstraw roots, cochineal scale insects, woad leaves.
+Natural dye plants like walnut hulls, flower heads (yarrow, goldenrod, mullein, marguerite, chamomile, for instance), bedstraw roots, cochineal scale insects, woad leaves.

 A carved wooden block or rubber stamp – you can carve one